teyinlml/minliangliu.github.io/_pages/teaching.md

 F. Micro-sensors and actuators for health-related applications
 ------

 F1.
-A miniature airborne particulate matter sensor based on 3D printed virtual impactor and quartz crystal microbalance.
+A miniature airborne particulate matter sensor based on 3D printed virtual impactor and quartz crystal microbalance (QCM).
 * We designed and fabricated a miniature system for detection of airborne particulate matter (PM).
 To classify airborne particles according to their size, a virtual impactor is fabricated using 3D printing technology.
 A QCM resonant sensor is utilized to detect the mass of the separated particles.
-Experiments proved that the miniature sensor can montior PM concentrations in real-time.
+Experiments proved that the miniature system can montior PM concentrations in real-time.

 <p align="center">
 <img src="https://minliangliu.github.io//images/PM.PNG" width="445" height="328" />